sbswim/water-polo-game/README.md

 Help Needed!:
   1. If any issues in the code, help will be greatly appreciated.
   2. Make sure to mention what edits were made and to what document.
+  3. Make sure to understand Creatjs because it will be implemented throughout the game
-  3. Thank you!!
+  4. Thank you!!

 The Future:
   1. Once the game is working at its inital state, steps should be taken to see where it could possibly go.